mosip/inji-verify/docs/InjiVerifySDKOpenID4VP.md

 11. **Flow Ends and Control is passed to the Relying Party UI:** The core verification flow concludes, and the Relying Party UI now has the status of the verification.

-12. **Relying Party UI passes the transaction result to the Relying Party Backend:** The Relying Party UI communicates the outcome of the verification (including the verifyService/vp-result and potentially the transaction details) to its backend (Relying Party Backend).
+12. **Relying Party UI passes the transaction result to the Relying Party Backend:** The Relying Party UI communicates the outcome of the verification (including the verifyService/vp-result and transaction details) to its backend.
+The UI is configured with the Relying Party Backend URL, ensuring it knows where to send the result.
+In turn, the Relying Party Backend is configured with the Verify Backend URL, enabling it to fetch or validate the verification outcome.

 13. **Relying Party Backend acts based on the verification result:** The Relying Party Backend receives the verification result and proceeds with the next steps in its application logic based on whether the verification was successful or not.